A derivation of the electric field inside MAPS detectors from beam-test data and limited TCAD simulations: The process of deriving the effective field function

-This information is clearly not enough to derive the field, even not effectively.
-However, we do have another few indirect pieces of invaluable information from~\cite{DANNHEIM2020163784} detailing the performance of the sensor with the $\pi^+$ particle beam discussed above.
-This includes the charge distributions (figure~9), the cluster size distributions (figures~10 and 11) and the position residual distributions in $x$ (figure~15), all given for a specific threshold.
+This information is clearly not enough to approximate the field effectively.
+However, we do have another few indirect pieces of invaluable information from~\cite{DANNHEIM2020163784} detailing the performance of the sensor with the 120~GeV $\pi^+$ particle beam of~\cite{TESTBEAM}.
+This includes the charge distributions (figure~9), the cluster size distributions (figures~10-11) and the position residual distributions in $x$ (figure~15), all given for a specific threshold.
 The behavior for different thresholds can be seen in the cluster size graphs (figure~13), the spatial resolution graphs in $x$ and $y$ (figure~16) and the efficiency graphs (figure~18).
-With this, we can iteratively plug in one EFF ansatz at a time such that \begin{enumerate} \item its 3D magnitude, \Emag (with $E_i=f_i(x,y,z)$ and $i=x,y,z$), visually resembles the magnitude of the TCAD field shape in the slices from figures~3-4 of~\cite{DANNHEIM2020163784} including the field lines, \item it results in an integral $\IntEdl \simeq -6$~V, where $\vec{\ell}$ runs along the negative $z$-axis direction at the top 25~\um of the sensor in its center ($x=y=0$), and \item it gives a good agreement with the performance figures~9-18 of~\cite{DANNHEIM2020163784} after simulating the same scenarios with our \allpixEFF setup. \end{enumerate}
+With this, we can iteratively plug in one EFF ansatz at a time such that \begin{enumerate} \item its 3D magnitude, \Emag (with $E_i=f_i(x,y,z)$ and $i=x,y,z$), visually resembles the magnitude of the TCAD field shape in the slices, including the field lines from figures~3-4 of~\cite{DANNHEIM2020163784} (and figure 8.4 from~\cite{magdalena}), \item its transverse components follow the same symmetry as shown in figure~8.6 of~\cite{magdalena}, noting the sign flip between positive and negative $x$,$y$, \item it results in an integral $\IntEdl \simeq -6$~V, where $\vec{\ell}$ runs along the negative $z$-axis at the top 25~\um of the sensor in its center, and \item it gives a good agreement with the performance figures~9-18 of~\cite{DANNHEIM2020163784} after simulating the same scenarios with our \allpixEFF setup.
+The criteria for a good agreement are quantified below. \end{enumerate}